 Board of Assessment Review: (5 total seats, 5-year terms) This Board reviews challenges to determinations by the City Assessor.
 The Board meets for one week during the year after the City’s initial assessment roll is released, dependent upon the number of challenges to valuation that are filed.
 Individuals with backgrounds in real estate valuation or development are encouraged to apply.

-Ethics Committee: (3 total seats, Indefinite terms) This Committee reviews allegations of ethical misconduct against officers of the City.
+Ethics Committee: (5 total seats, 2-4 year terms) This Committee reviews allegations of ethical misconduct against officers of the City.
 The Board meets as needed, when complaints or allegations are filed.
 Individuals with training in legal, human resources, or other areas of ethical consideration are encouraged to apply.

 Local Development Corporation: (9 total seats, 3-year terms) This Board is charged with supporting economic development and neighborhood revitalization activities in the City.
 The Board is constituted of representatives from major not-for-profits, real estate professionals, neighborhood residents, finance, and planning or architecture professionals.

 Green Committee: (Seats and terms defined as needed) This Committee is charged with evaluating City operations and community practices for sustainability impacts, and with making recommendations to City Council on policy changes or changes to operational practices.
 Individuals with expertise in environmental fields or operations and maintenance practices are encouraged to apply.
 The Committee meets as needed.
 For the January appointment round, there are no seats available, but those with interest should ensure that an updated application is on file.

 Historic Districts Commission: (7 total seats, 3-year terms) This Commission is charged with review of construction projects within the bounds of the South Main and Genesee Park historic districts and for other structures as defined by law.
 Individuals with experience in architecture, historic preservation, and/or construction are encouraged to apply.
 The Committee meets as needed.